-The current, record-breaking cold snap in our area creates a very troubling issue for anyone who is isolated, especially if they are elderly.
+The recent, record-breaking cold snap and ice storm in our area has created a very troubling issue for anyone who is isolated, especially if they are elderly.
 No matter the location, whenever bad weather strikes, family members and friends always become concerned about the health and safety of those on their own.

 Quite often the person who is living in isolation does so by choice and wishes to remain as independent as possible.
 Although they manage to get by in good weather, it is the unexpected extremes that cause problems.
 Loss of heat, power, and communication increases the risks to the person and the family member responding to the emergency.
 When this occurs, the situation may become a “tipping point”, causing the family to re-think everything.
 This is especially true if there is also property damage from snow, wind, and water.

 If your family is dealing with this, one suggestion to consider is to delay making decisions about the home until the current emergency has been dealt with, if possible.
 This circumstance probably involves temporary accommodation for the person and repairs to the property.
 Waiting for the upcoming season before acting on the home, will help put a different perspective on the situation and provide time for good decisions.
 This delayed approach also provides extra time to deal with the stuff in the home.
 In the meantime, there may be creative solutions that allow the person to remain in the home with changes to past practices.
 Having a younger family member live with the person during the winter season may work if they are available.
 On the other hand, a complete adjustment to the living arrangements by relocating the person temporarily may be the only practical answer.